AdyKalra/technolgytrends/Development trends/Developer Effectiveness.md

 * notes that a previous feature has been approved by reviewers, she moves it into another branch that kicks off a long nightly E2E test suite that is almost always red, managed by a siloed QA team.
 * depends on another team's API, but she cannot find current documentation.
 So instead she talks to a project manager on the other team, trying to get a query.
 The ticket to find an answer will take a few days, so this is blocking her current task.

+### Developer effectiveness
+* What does being effective mean?
+    * As a developer, it is delivering the maximum value to your customers.
+It is being able to apply your energy and innovation in the best ways towards the company’s goals.
+An effective environment makes it easy to put useful, high-quality software into production; and to operate it so that the developers do not have to deal with unnecessary complexities, frivolous churn or long delays — freeing them to concentrate on value-adding tasks.

+#### Change
+* read Accelerate and the State of DevOps report.
+They know what type of organization they are striving to build.
+The four key metrics (lead time, deployment frequency, MTTR and change fail percentage) are great measures of DevOps performance.

+### Feedback Loops
+The key loops I have identified are: